jaredaritter/todo/README.md

   - Enable form (COMPLETED)
   - Will need to address buildTableBody code for better solution (COMPLETED)
   - clearForm having side effect on todos.
 Take a look.
+(COMPLETED.
+ACTUALLY CAUSED BY HOW BUILDTABLEBODY IS BUILT AND USED ONLY THE DEFAULT PROJECT)
   - Having an area to manage state will be useful for organizing data.
     - Have a fake DB file?